 Below is a video demonstration of how to clean and sanitise in the bar:

 As mentioned, although bar staff are not exposed to dangerous bacteria in the normal course of their job.
 There is a need for clean hands.
-Exposure to the refuse bin, dirty cloths and counter tops are areas that encourage the growth of germs.
+Exposure to the refuse bin, dirty cloths and countertops are areas that encourage the growth of germs.
 At the very least, a hand sanitiser is needed in the bar for staff to sterilise their hands during service.

-In general we find that milk, cream and juices are often left uncovered in the fridge and therefore exposed to the open environment.
-This means that these beverages expire a lot faster, and allow the opportunity for cross contamination.
+In general, we find that milk, cream and juices are often left uncovered in the fridge and therefore exposed to the open environment.
+This means that these beverages expire a lot faster, and allow the opportunity for cross-contamination.
 There are also a number of syrups are often left out after opening, and as per the supplier labels actually need to be refrigerated.

 Fridge temperature also plays a part in the hygiene of the bar, and keeping fridges running optimally is not just important for beer temperatures.
 Milk and creams are also left out due to the busy conditions of the bar.
 And as mentioned above, milkshake and cocktail syrups are also incorrectly left out.

-The idea of lemons and other fresh fruits that are increasing being added to beverages being risk-free is also a concern.
+The idea of lemons and other fresh fruits that are increasingly being added to beverages being risk-free is also a concern.
 The bar is usually responsible for preparing and storing these items, usually with a knife and cutting board that is never submitted for cleaning in the kitchen, and if so, usually at the end of a shift or every other day.
 This creates a dangerous environment for germs to grow.
 Needless to say, lemons are not able to kill bacteria, despite their natural anti-microbial properties.
 All foods are prone to contamination.

-Creating awareness in the bar about the risks in otherwise neglected areas, will go a long way in developing an understanding of hygiene and food safety in the hotel, restaurant and general public environment.
+Creating awareness in the bar about the risks in otherwise neglected areas will go a long way in developing an understanding of hygiene and food safety in the hotel, restaurant and general public environment.